microsoft/Mastering-the-Marketplace/docs/saas/tech-topics.md

 <a target="_blank" href="https://go.microsoft.com/fwlink/?linkid=2196159">Video</a> | <a href="https://github.com/microsoft/Mastering-the-Marketplace/tree/main/docs/saas/demo-code/simple-webhook-dotnet-implementing">Code</a>

 This code-heavy module focuses on the fundamentals of implementing a SaaS offer webhook as an Azure function using .NET.
 Concepts are presented in such a way as to be architecture and technology stack agnostic.

-## Securing a Simple SaaS Webhook in .NET

-<a target="_blank" href="https://go.microsoft.com/fwlink/?linkid=2196421">Video</a> | <a target="_blank" href="./pdfs/10.3-simple-webhook-dotnet-securing.pdf">PDF</a> | <a href="https://github.com/microsoft/Mastering-the-Marketplace/tree/main/docs/saas/demo-code/simple-webhook-dotnet-securing">Code</a>

-This security-focused module introduces several techniques for securing a SaaS offer webhook and then dives into code looking at implementations of the techniques presented.
-This module builds on the concepts and code presented in the module, “[Implementing a Simple SaaS Webhook in .NET](#implementing-a-simple-saas-webhook-in-net)”.

-Although utilizing an Azure function built in .NET, topics are presented in such a way as to be architecture and technology stack agnostic.

 ## SaaS Metered Billing Overview